-Students are expected to attend full college days, according to their full programme offer and timetable.
+Students are expected to attend full College days, according to their full programme offer and timetable.

-If a student is to be absent for a day or more, parents/carers should inform their Lead Practitioner by email or telephone in good time so staff are aware and can contact the Local Authority if necessary.
+If a student is to be absent for a day or more, parents/carers should telephone Reception at the Gobowen campus and email studentabsence@derwen.ac.uk in good time so staff are aware and can contact the local authority if necessary.
+The Absence Policy and Procedures are available on the college website.

-As far as possible, hospital appointments and dental treatment should be arranged out of term time.
+As far as possible, hospital appointments and dental treatment should be arranged outside of term time.

-If an appointment is made during term time, the college may not be able to provide an escort to take the student to and from the hospital and parents/carers are expected to make arrangements for the journey.
+If an appointment is made during term time, the College may not be able to provide an escort to take the student to and from the hospital and parents/carers are expected to make arrangements for the journey.

-Please advise your young person's Lead Practitioner about any appointments, including the results of tests and Consultant's reports.
+Please advise your young person's lead practitioner about any appointments, including the results of tests and Consultant's reports.

-Exceptional Leave of Absence
+Exceptional leave of absence

-The college has a clear policy not to authorise any absences from college during termtime, unless there are very exceptional circumstances.
-Should that happen, contact the Lead Practitioner.
+Derwen College has a clear policy not to authorise any absences from college during term-time, unless there are very exceptional circumstances.
+Should that happen, contact the lead practitioner.
 The student must have agreed realistic plans with staff to catch up on work missed.